Jonas-Szum/NeuralNetwork/README.md

 # NeuralNetwork
-Neural Network written in python3
+Neural Network written in python3 using jupyter notebook.